What events will the Queen attend on the platinum jubilee weekend?

 There will be no ceremonial journey to the Service of Thanksgiving and the Queen is expected to use a separate entrance so as not to walk up the main stairs.

-The Queen was initially scheduled to attend the Epsom Derby on Saturday 4 June, but her attendance has been called into question with The Sunday Times reporting it to be “increasingly unliekly”.
+The Queen was initially scheduled to attend the Epsom Derby on Saturday 4 June, but her attendance has been called into question with The Sunday Times reporting it to be “increasingly unlikely”.

 Buckingham Palace said Her Majesty’s attendance would likely only be confirmed the day-of.